machineagency/science-jubilee/CONTRIBUTING.md

    :::{tip}
-      Please notice that the [GitHub web interface] provides a quick way of propose changes in `science_jubilee`'s files.
+      Please notice that the [GitHub web interface] provides a quick way of propose changes in `science-jubilee`'s files.
 While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.